 - IFRS17 Insurance/Reinsurance Contract Liabilities: The figures represent the total Liabilities for Gross and Reinsurance business as those extracted from the IFRS17 of the Company including the incorporation of any additional reserves held. - Removal of Receivables / Payables: The component includes all the adjustments made on IFRS17 BEL to include premium receivables (asset), commission payables (liability) and reinsurance premium payables (liability).
-These elements are not included under the technical provisions of SII and thus must be removed. - Removal of Contractual Service Margin: The component is a brand-new liability item under IFRS17 representing the future profits as at the valuation date from the business written.
-The item is not part of the SII technical provision and thus it must be excluded. - Removal of Risk Adjustment: The component is a brand-new liability item under IFRS17 representing a buffer held for non-financial risk and uncertainty as at the valuation date from the business written.
-The item is not part of the SII technical provision and thus it must be excluded. - Impact of Decrements: The component represents the impact of using different mortality assumptions under IFRS17 compared to the SII assumption. - Impact of Expenses: The component represents the impact of using different expense assumptions under IFRS17 compared to the SII assumption.
+These elements are not included under the technical provisions of SII and thus must be removed. - Removal of Contractual Service Margin: The component is a liability item under IFRS17 representing the future profits as at the valuation date from the business written.
+The item is not part of the SII technical provision and thus it must be excluded. - Removal of Risk Adjustment: The component is a liability item under IFRS17 representing a buffer held for non-financial risk and uncertainty as at the valuation date from the business written.
+The item is not part of the SII technical provision and thus it must be excluded. - Removal of Liability for Incurred Claims : The component is a liability item under IFRS17 representing the outstanding liability of past service as at the valuation date from the business written.
+The item is not part of the SII technical provision and thus it must be excluded.

-- Impact of Yields: The component represents the impact of using different yield curves under IFRS17 compared to the SII assumption.
+- Impact of Decrements: The component represents the impact of using different mortality assumptions under IFRS17 compared to the SII assumption. - Impact of Expenses: The component represents the impact of using different expense assumptions under IFRS17 compared to the SII assumption. - Impact of Yields: The component represents the impact of using different yield curves under IFRS17 compared to the SII assumption.
 To be more specific, under IFRS17 the EIOPA risk free rates plus the volatility adjustment are used.
 This is required in order to capture the illiquidity premia required by the standard.
 For SII the same rates are used ignoring the volatility adjustment.
 Since the rates used for IFRS17 are higher, there are several opposing effects driving the overall impact.
 First, there is a reduction of TVOG reserve under IFRS17 given the higher interest rates.
-In addition, the with profits non-unit reserve is increased due to the higher returns, and thus more charges.
+In addition, the With-Profits nonunit reserve is increased due to the higher returns, and thus more charges.
 On the other hand, the non-unit reserve under IFRS17 for all products is more heavily discounted, increasing the total liability (assuming negative non-unit reserve). - Impact of Data Future Dated Contracts: The component represents the impact coming from including under SII the future dated contracts.
-Considering the reporting date of 31/12/2023, these are contracts written after this reference date.
-The impact from these contracts is estimated to be -€319K, decreasing overall the SII liability. - Introduction to Risk Margin: The component represents the total Risk Margin included in SII reserves as per the relevant guidelines. - Provisions Other than Technical Provisions: This reserve represents an additional provision in respect of any potential shortfall in projected expenses.
+Considering the reporting date of 31/12/2024, these are contracts incepted after this reference date.
+The impact from these contracts is estimated to be -€320K, decreasing overall the SII liability. - Introduction to Risk Margin: The component represents the total Risk Margin included in SII reserves as per the relevant guidelines. - Fund Value Differences: The component represents the deviation in fund values under the two exercises due to timing difference in the unit price of the underlying assets. - Provisions Other than Technical Provisions: This reserve represents an additional provision in respect of any potential shortfall in projected expenses.